amirr0r/thm/mitre/README.md

 ## Terminology

-- **Threat Intelligence**: investigative work (deduce from the victim what type of actor / entity is proceeding - establish a link between the victims - study of cyber attack campaigns trends).

 - **APT** (Advanced Persistent Threat): a team/group (**threat group**), or even a country (nation-state group), that engages in long-term attacks against organizations and/or countries.